BoyceLab/EPILEPSY-RWE/docs/stardustt-approach.md

 ## 🎥 Presentation

-Watch data scientist and clinical informatician Dr. Danielle Boyce, a mother of a child with infantile spasms, present **STARDUSTT-ALS** — an approachto capturing, managing, and analyzing “big data” in natural history studies inspired by her lived experience.
+Watch data scientist and clinical informatician Dr. Danielle Boyce, a mother of a child with infantile spasms, present **STARDUSTT** — an approach to capturing, managing, and analyzing “big data” in natural history studies inspired by her lived experience.
 [![Presentation](https://img.youtube.com/vi/9h89iHEiIPs/0.jpg)](https://youtu.be/9h89iHEiIPs?feature=shared)

 ---